 Cold Fingers and Toes?
 Here’s What May Be Causing It

-From time to time we all get cold fingers and toes but what if this is happening more often than you’d like?
+From time to time, we all get cold fingers and toes, but what if this happens more often than you’d like?
 If you feel like your extremities are frequently going cold, you may be suffering from an underlying medical condition.

-In this article, we will discuss what may be causing cold fingers and toes and what you can do to counteract it.
+This article will address what may be causing cold fingers and toes and what you can do to counteract it.

-If you’ve ruled out you don’t suffer from any severe and dangerous condition such as peripheral artery disease, and other conditions, it may be something such as Raynaud’s, which is not dangerous but painful and frustrating.
 A common condition called Raynaud’s Disease is likely to be the problem.
 Over 20% of adults worldwide are affected by this disease.
-This disease causes small blood vessels in the fingers and toes to tighten and close up which then creates issues with blood flow and temperature.
+This disease causes small blood vessels in the fingers and toes to tighten and close up, creating blood flow issues and temperature issues.
 It’s not only an issue that can directly affect you indoors but also while exposed to the outdoor elements.
 Many individuals are most impacted during colder weather days.

 What Can You Do About Cold Fingers and Toes?

 The clear answer is to get a doctor to assess your symptoms.
-In the case in which you already have visited one, a doctor may prescribe you medication such as an oral drug that will help open small blood vessels in your fingers and toes.
+In the case you have already visited your primary care physician, they probably prescribed you an oral medication to help open small blood vessels located in your fingers and toes.
 These medications dilate the blood vessels to allow more blood flow throughout the affected areas.
 Many of these drugs will not only alleviate your condition of cold fingers and toes but also help with healing skin ulcers.

-If you’re someone who doesn’t enjoy taking an oral medication, there are many topical creams which if applied properly will help improve your condition.
-Using a Raynaud’s Cream prescribed by a qualified doctor is essential and is known to have relief symptoms.
+Using a Raynaud’s Cream prescribed by a qualified doctor is known to have a relief effect and decrease your current symptoms.
 These topical creams are a great addition to any treatment plan.
 Custom compound formulas must be prescribed by a physician based on your personal medical history.
 Have your physician or doctor send a prescription to a pharmacy via phone or by electronic prescription.
-If you don’t have a physician you can use a telemedicine service such as Strut Health.

-To this day, it’s unknown what causes Raynauds to affect the extremities but what we do know is that this condition is treatable by a medical professional, it’s usually self-diagnosable.
+To this day, it’s unknown what causes Raynauds to affect the extremities, however it’s known that this condition is treatable by a medical professional.
+This condition is usually self-diagnosable.
 The distress from cold hands or feet can be chronic and may last for years or be lifelong.